Rev. Sharon White-Harrigan, LMSW

 Connie Temple, Board Secretary

-Joan Montach, Board Chair
+Joan Montach, Board Director

 Kandra Clark, Board Director, Vice President of Policy at Exodus Transitional Community